======================================================================

 The chapters of the book are:

-dominance of the mind and ego in an effort to overcome the pain body.
+dominance of the mind and ego in an effort to overcome the "pain-body"

-their search for personal happiness and also has the potential to give
+towards people and their search for personal happiness and also has

-insight into historical disasters like the justification of what he
+the potential to give insight into historical disasters like the

-sees as the evil of capitalism.
+justification of what he sees as the evil of capitalism.

 Chapter One: "You are not your mind"